 Shanequa also convenes a Black-led, multi-racial, multi-ethnic, multi-generational coalition of organizations, activists, and community members who are working to ensure genuine public safety for all Long Island communities called LI United to Transform Policing & Community Safety.
 LI United's mission is to transform public safety by divesting from policing and investing in our communities.

 After surviving childhood poverty, dealing with drug-addicted parents, an incarcerated father, and having a teen mom, she understands the importance of using her voice to help others break negative generational cycles.
 She values loyalty, collaboration, justice, optimism, and honesty.
 Shanequa has written a book titled Poverty's Phoenix, which sheds light on the child's perspective of growing up in suburban poverty.

 Shanequa attended Lincoln & Hofstra universities in pursuit of a bachelor's degree.
 She has certificates from Adelphi University for Organizational and Community Leadership; Social Movement Technologies for Digital Organizing; the University of Connecticut for Workplace Empowerment Leadership & Skills; Rockwood Institute for The Art of Leadership; and the National Association of Mothers' Centers for Group Facilitation.
-She currently resides on Long Island with her supportive husband and two courageous children.
+She currently resides in the Metro Atlanta, GA area with her supportive husband and her two courageous young adults.